Act fast for Black Friday savings — our best sale of the year for river and inaugural Ocean Explorer cruises. Through December 4 only.

 Marvel at Peterhof, the “Russian Versailles”

-You'll disembark the ship this morning and then travel a short distance outside of St. Petersburg to visit Peterhof, a UNESCO site often called the "Russian Versailles."
+This morning you'll travel a short distance outside of St. Petersburg to visit Peterhof, a UNESCO site often called the "Russian Versailles."
 Peter the Great built the splendid palace and elaborate gardens on the shore of the Gulf of Finland.
 You’ll admire the spray of fountains set to music and the marvelous art collection, including a stunning room filled to the brim with historic portraits.

 Follow in the steps of the tsars

-St. Petersburg is lovely for strolling — perhaps you’ll walk through any number of public parks, take an independent hop-on, hop-off canal cruise, or visit the Fabergé museum and marvel at the works of master jeweler Carl Fabergé, who created his famous artisanal eggs and more for the last two Russian tsars.
+St. Petersburg is also lovely for strolling — perhaps you’ll choose to spend the afternoon walking through any number of public parks, taking an independent hop-on, hop-off canal cruise, or visiting the Fabergé museum and marvel at the works of master jeweler Carl Fabergé, who created his famous artisanal eggs and more for the last two Russian tsars.

-Your included tour today features St. Petersburg’s canals, which are part of the historic group of monuments known collectively as a UNESCO World Heritage Site.
+Your included tour today features St. Petersburg’s rivers and canals, which are part of the historic group of monuments known collectively as a UNESCO World Heritage Site.
 And besides a storied history, what connects these banks?
 Beautiful bridges, of course.
 Adornments include statues, horses, griffins, and sphinxes, and the spans all come in a plethora of hues.
 See them and Yusupov Palace, legendary site of Rasputin’s slaying.
-Enjoy the afternoon at leisure.
+This afternoon will be at your leisure.

 Return home or continue on to Helsinki, Finland

-After breakfast at the hotel, transfer to the St. Petersburg airport for your return flight home, or begin your optional Helsinki, Finland extension.
+After breakfast at the hotel, transfer to the airport for your return flight home, or begin your optional Helsinki, Finland extension.